 The Kuvasz is a fearless livestock guardian that makes a vigilant watchdog.
 These fierce protectors are energetic, alert, and powerful but also sweet-natured with their families.

-Although the Kuvasz can trace its roots back to ancient Tibet, it is considered a Hungarian breed that arrived on the European continent in the Middle Ages.
+Although the Kuvasz can trace its roots back to Asia, it is considered a Hungarian breed that arrived on the European continent in the Middle Ages.
 Bred as livestock guardians, Kuvaszok (the plural of Kuvasz) moved across wide expanses of rugged terrain, watching their flocks and defending against predators.

 The fierce protectors attracted the attention of Hungarian King Matthias I, who appreciated their strength, skill and courage, and made them a fixture of his palace.
 Legend says that the monarch trusted his Kuvaszok more than his palace guards.